 American white pelicans nest on isolated islands in freshwater systems that are relatively free of disturbance by humans and mammalian predators.
 These islands can be permanent or ephemeral.
 Females typically breed at age three and lay an average of two eggs, but most pairs fledge only one young.
 Nesting pelicans are highly susceptible to disturbance and females rarely lay a second clutch if the first clutch is lost.

 Young are cared for by both parents for three to four weeks, then join other young within the colony and fledge at 9 to 10 weeks old.

 The lifespan for adults is 12 to 14 years.

 Natural predators of eggs and chicks include gulls, coyotes, large corvids, and other mammals.

 American white pelicans breed in the western and central Canadian provinces and in the north-central and western United States.
 They overwinter from central California to southern Arizona, Mexico, and northern Central America, as well as Texas to Florida.

 In Washington, they are very local breeders in the eastern part of the state and a rare visitor on the western side.
 American white pelicans did not breed in Washington from about 1930 to 1995.
-However, there is a known breeding colony of around 1,000 pairs on the Columbia River's Badger Island in Walla Walla County.
+However, there is a known breeding colony of around 2,500 to 3,000 pairs on the Columbia River's Badger Island in Walla Walla County.